 - 1. Name of beneficiary;

-- 2. Name of provider and employee providing the service;
+- 2. Signature of employee providing the service;

-- 3. Service agency contact telephone number;
+- 3. Service agency name and contact telephone number;

 - 4. Date of service contact;

 - 5. Start and stop time of service contact;

 NOTE: The electronic visit verification (EVV) system will be used to document the start/stop time of service contact.
-If there is no electronic clock in/out, then the paper documentation identifying the exact start and stop times with the date of the service contact is required, including the worker's signature.
+If there is no electronic clock in/out, then paper documentation identifying the exact start and stop times with the date of the service contact is required, including the worker's signature.

+- 6. Place of service contact;

-- 6. Purpose of service contact
+- 7. Purpose of service contact, including:

 - a.
 Personal outcomes addressed; and

 - b.
-Other issues addressed;
+Other issues addressed.

-- 7. Content and outcome of service contact; and
+- 8. Content and outcome of service contact.

-- 8. Place of service contact.